Roberto Rosato: Club career

-Rosato played for 15 seasons (351 games, 10 goals) in the Serie A for A.C.
-Torino (1960–66), A.C.
-Milan (1966–1973) and Genoa C.F.C.
-(1973–1977), before moving to Aosta (1977–79), playing in Serie D for two seasons before officially retiring in 1979.
+Rosato played for 15 seasons (351 games, 10 goals) in the Serie A for Torino (1960–66), A.C.
+Milan (1966–1973) and Genoa (1973–1977), before moving to Aosta (1977–79), playing in Serie D for two seasons before officially retiring in 1979.
 He made his Serie A debut with Torino, in a 1–1 away draw against Fiorentina on 2 April 1961.
-Rosato is mostly remembered for his highly successful period with Milan, where he won several domestic and international trophies (1 Serie A A title, 3 Coppa Italia titles, 1 European Cup, 2 UEFA Cup Winners' Cups, and 1 Intercontinental Cup), forming a formidable back-line alongside Cudicini, Schnellinger, Anquilletti, and Trapattoni.
+Rosato is mostly remembered for his highly successful period with Milan, where he won several domestic and international trophies (one Serie A A title, three Coppa Italia titles, one European Cup, two UEFA Cup Winners' Cups, and one Intercontinental Cup), forming a formidable back-line alongside Cudicini, Schnellinger, Anquilletti, and Trapattoni.
 He made his Milan debut on 4 September 1966, in a 3–0 away Serie A win over Pisa; in total he made 269 appearances with the club, scoring 8 goals, 5 of which came in Serie A in 187 appearances.

 International career

-Rosato also played 37 matches for the Italy national football team from 1965 to 1973.
-An important member of the Italian national side, he gave one of his best performances during his debut under manager Edmondo Fabbri in 1966, in a 1–1 away draw against West Germany; after the match, he was dubbed the “Hammer of Hamburg” (Il Martello d'Amburgo) by the media, due to his tenacity and determination throughout the match.
+Rosato also played 37 matches for the Italy national team from 1965 to 1973.
+An important member of the Italy national side, he gave one of his best performances during his debut under manager Edmondo Fabbri in 1966, in a 1–1 away draw against West Germany; after the match, he was dubbed the “Hammer of Hamburg” (Il Martello d'Amburgo) by the media, due to his tenacity and determination throughout the match.
 He participated in two World Cups (1966 and 1970), where is widely remembered for an important goal-line clearance on Gerd Müller in Italy's 4–3 semi-final win over West Germany, which is known as "the Match of the Century".
 Rosato was also a member of the team that lost 4–1 to Brazil in the 1970 FIFA World Cup Final; after the tournament he was elected the best central defender of the tournament.
 At the end of the game he swapped shirts with Pelé.
 He sold the shirt for a record £157,750 at auction in 2002. was also part of the Italian team that won the 1968 UEFA European Football Championship and the Gold Medal at the 1963 Mediterranean Games.